edincubator/edi-doc/source/big-data-stack/tools/hdfs.rst

   foo
   #

+TODO: screenshot

 As you can see, the command for manipulating files and directories at HDFS is `hdfs dfs`.
 Indistinctly, you can use `hadoop fs` command too.
-The complete description of all the operations provided by this command is available at `Apache Hadoop File System Shell Guide <https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/FileSystemShell.html>`_.
+The complete description of all the operations provided by this command is available at `Apache Hadoop File System Shell Guide <https://hadoop.apache.org/docs/r3.1.0/hadoop-project-dist/hadoop-common/FileSystemShell.html>`_.

 .. note::